DoSomething/contentful-prototype/docs/content-publishing/social-overrides.md

 ![Facebook Share Editor](../.gitbook/assets/facebook-share-editor.png)

-When a user is shares a link to social media (Twitter, Facebook etc.), the embed will be visible:
+When a user shares a link to social media \(Twitter, Facebook etc.\), the embed will be visible:

 ![Facebook Share Editor](../.gitbook/assets/facebook-share-example.png)